yifnzhao/yifnzhao.github.io/_pages/about.md

   - /about.html
 ---

-* I am an incoming Medical Engineering and Medical Physics PhD student at Harvard-MIT HST.
+* I am a G1 Medical Engineering and Medical Physics PhD student at Harvard-MIT HST.
 I graduated from McGill University with a B.Sc.
 Honours Computer Science and Biology in June 2020.
  [[Curriculum Vitae](http://yifnzhao.github.io./files/cv.pdf)]

-* I am keenly interested in computational biology, particularly in the development and application of machine learning methods to solve computational biology problems and answer new biological questions.
+* I am keenly interested in computational biology, particularly in the development and application of statistical learning methods to solve computational biology problems and answer new biological questions.